owntracks/frontend/README.md

 ```

 To add a new locale, copy `en.json` to `<locale>.json` in [`src/locales`](src/locales)
 and start translating the individual strings.
-Make sure to add the new locale to the docs!
+Make sure to [mention the new locale to the docs](docs/config.md#locale)!

 ## Screenshots